EmilianoBruni/fastify-knex-api/README.md

 ### Sorting

 Pass sort option string.
-A '-' at the beginning for descending order. `name` for sorting by name field or `-name` for descending sort by it.
+A `-` at the beginning for descending order. `name` for sorting by name field or `-name` for descending sort by it.

-Multiple sorting are permitted separated by ','.
+Separate fields by `,` to allow multiple sorting.
 So `-first_name,last_name` for sorting by `first_name` in descending order and then for `last_name` in ascending.

 ```javascript
 /api/authors?sort=-first_name,last_name